tmo1/sms-ie/README.md

 SMS Import / Export currently supports only SMS messages.
 MMS support may be added in the future.

-Curently, no deduplication is done.
+Currently, no deduplication is done.
 For example, if messages are exported and then immediately reimported, the device will then contain two copies of every message.

 ## sms-db